abodmicheal/abodmicheal/README.md

 ### Hi there I'm abod👋

+### I'm a frontend developer/React Dev , computer science student and basically a Tutor

 - 🔭 I’m currently working on React and Redux projects
 - 🌱 I’m currently learning greensock animations and Nextjs